erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 HMMs can be visualized as "sequence logos", where the probability for observing different amino acids are reflected in heights of letters.
 The total height of a pile of letters is the "information content" (strength of signal) for that position, and the relative height of each letter is the probability for that amino acid.
-This is an example of a profile made from NrdR ATP-cone sequences.
+This is an example of a profile made from NrdR ATP-cone sequences, just serving as an example of how a relatively short profile can be visualized.

 ![HMM model as logo](img/NrdR.hmmlogo.png)